james-google/event-streams-dataflow/README.md

 14. Click the **Run Query** button to execute the query.
 It may take a couple minutes for the first events to start showing up, but you will begin to see your events streaming into your BigQuery table. <br/><br/>
 15. You've now successfully built an end-to-end event stream data pipeline using Pub/Sub, Dataflow and Bigquery!

 ## Lab Exercise 4: [optional] Connecting a UI to event streams
+1. Open up a web browser and navigate to the developer console for your project.
+Click the **Cloud Launcher** link on the left side of the screen.
+2. On the Cloud Launcher screen, search for **LAMP**, and then choose **LAMP Stack (Google Click to Deploy)**.
+3. On the Cloud Launcher screen, search for LAMP, and then choose LAMP Stack (Google Click to Deploy).
+4. On the LAMP Stack screen, click the Launch on Compute Engine button.
+On the Click to Deploy LAMP Stack screen, leave all the settings as they are by default and click the Deploy LAMP Stack button.
+The deployment will take 2-3 minutes to complete.
+5. Once the server has been deployed correctly you will be brought to a page that says Your LAMP Stack deployment is ready.
+On that page you will see the External IP for your instance.
+Click the external IP address which will bring up a prompt to enable HTTP traffic
+6. On the pop-up window, check the box to Allow HTTP traffic and click the Apply button.

+7. Connect to your instance by clicking the SSH link.
+8. An SSH window will open.
+In that window, navigate to the /var/www/html folder with the following command: cd /var/www/html

+9. Authenticate within your GCE VM by entering: sudo gcloud auth login
+10. Follow the instructions to open a browser for authentication > select your Google account and paste the authentication code in the VM shell window.
+11. Set your default project by entering: sudo gcloud config set project <YOUR-PROJECT-ID>
+12. Run the following command to download the UI: sudo gsutil cp -r gs://gtc_event_stream/laneselector ./
+13. Now you will need to create client credentials for the UI.
+Start by navigating to the developer console, and under the APIs & auth link, click the Credentials link.

+14. From the Credentials screen, click the Add credentials button and select OAuth 2.0 client ID.

+15. On the Create client ID page, select Web Application.
+When prompted, enter “Lane Selector Client” in the Name field.
+In the Authorized Javascript origins field, enter “http://INSTANCE_IP_ADDRESS” where INSTANCE_IP_ADDRESS is the external IP address from Step 5.
+Finally, click the Create button.

+16. You will be prompted with information about your newly created OAuth client.
+Make a note of the client ID as you will need it in subsequent steps.

+17. Go back to the SSH window for your instance from step 8.
+Open up the Nano editor to edit the index.html file in the laneselector folder you downloaded in step 9 with the following command: sudo nano /var/www/html/laneselector/index.html
+18. The nano text editor will open.
+Scroll down the page until you find the PROJECT_ID, CLIENT_ID, and DATASET_TABLE JavaScript variables.
+Change the values of these three variables to match your project ID, the client ID you created in step 13, and the dataset and table name created by Cloud Dataflow.
+Hit Ctrl-x when finished and save the file when prompted.
+19. In a web browser on your local machine, go to http://INSTANCE_IP_ADDRESS/laneselector/index.html, where INSTANCE_IP_ADDRESS is the external IP address of your instance from step 5.
+You will be prompted to allow the application access to Google BigQuery.
+Click the Allow button and you should see the UI.